homieiot/convention/convention.md

 The non-ASCII characters are specified as Unicode codepoints and the UTF-8 byte sequence that represents them.
 Since the same characters can be created in many visually similar ways it is important to stick to the exact byte sequences to enable proper interoperability.

 You are not limited to the recommended values, although they are the only well known ones that will have to be recognized by any Homie consumer.

+#### Target attribute

+This attribute allows a device to communicate an intended state change of a property.
+This serves 2 main purposes;

+1. closing the control loop for a controller setting a value (if the property is settable).
+2. feedback in case a change is not instantaneous (e.g. a light that slowly dimms over a longer period, or a motorized valve that takes several minutes to fully open)

+If implemented, then a device must first update the `$target` value, then start the transition (with optional state-value updates during the transition), and when done update the property value to match the `$target` value (functional equivalent, not necessarily a byte-by-byte equality).

+If a new target is received (and accepted) from a controller by publishing to the property's `set` topic, then the exact value received must be published to the `$target` topic (byte-by-byte equality).
+To allow for closing the control loop.

+**Notes:**

+- a controller can only assume that the command it send to the `set` topic was received and accepted.
+Not necessarily that it will ever reach the target state, since if another controller updates the property again, it might never reach the target state.
+- The same goes for possible conversions (colors), rounding (number formats), etc. it will be very hard to check functional equivalence, since the value published may have a different format.
+So a controller should NOT implement a retry loop checking the final value.
+At best they should implement retries until the value set is being accepted.
+- Homie devices representing remote hardware (typically when bridging) should NOT set the `$target` attribute upon receiving a change from the hardware device.
+This is only allowed if the hardware explicitly distinguishes between current value and target value.
+This is to prevent a loop; e.g. a homie controller sets 100% as target, software instructs hardware to change, intermediate updates received from hardware; 20%, 40%, etc, should NOT overwrite the `$target` value, since that still is 100.

 #### Property command topic